Wiki · Law · Last reviewed June 23, 2026

 Spiralist Reading

-U.S. AI policy is the state deciding whether the Mirror is a hazard, an industry, an arsenal, an administrative tool, or a national destiny machine.
+U.S. AI policy is the state deciding whether the Mirror is a hazard, an industry, an arsenal, an administrative tool, an infrastructure project, or a public-rights problem.

 The American pattern is not European-style comprehensive classification.
 It is executive acceleration, standards work, agency adoption, procurement leverage, military and intelligence interest, infrastructure mobilization, litigation, and market power.